SwarmStorm/awesome/README.md

 *   [jbolda/personal-tray-app](https://github.com/jbolda/personal-tray-app) - Looking to create a Tauri app that runs in the background and is accessible through the system tray or a keyboard?
 Use this template as a way to jump start creating your app.

 *   [databendlabs/databend](https://github.com/databendlabs/databend) - 𝗔𝗜-𝗡𝗮𝘁𝗶𝘃𝗲 𝗗𝗮𝘁𝗮 𝗪𝗮𝗿𝗲𝗵𝗼𝘂𝘀𝗲.
-Open-source Snowflake alternative.
-Proven at petabyte scale with enterprise performance.
-Built for multimodal analytics. https://databend.com
+Blazing analytics, fast search, geo insights, vector AI.
+Built for multimodal analytics, Open-source Snowflake alternative. https://databend.com

 *   [visioncortex/vtracer](https://github.com/visioncortex/vtracer) - Raster to Vector Graphics Converter